kruegert/kruegert.github.io/_pages/about.md

 Latest News
 ======

+<span style="color:grey">Sept 2021</span><br/>
+<span style="font-size: 14px">Since Fall 2021 I am leading a subgroup at VCG Harvard that collaborates with the Laboratory of Systems Pharmacology (at HMS) on visualization and analysis of biomedical datasets.</span>

+<span style="color:grey">Sept 2021</span><br/>
+<span style="font-size: 14px">Two new papers accepted for IEEE VIS 2021 and the Transaction on Visualization and Computer Graphics journal.
+Scope2Screen is a focus+context-based exploration and annotation approach for large multiplex biomedical image data, and GenNI is a human-AI collaboration for data-backed text generation.
+See <a href="https://kruegert.github.io/publications/">publications</a>.</span>

 <span style="color:grey">Jan 2021</span><br/>
 <span style="font-size: 14px">I am grateful that I will be awarded with a [Harvard Certificate of Distinction and Excellence in Teaching (Q Awards)](https://bokcenter.harvard.edu/teaching-awards) based on student evaluation of my teaching role in the Harvard College course <a href="https://canvas.harvard.edu/courses/74834/">CS171</a>.</span>